Please note: this was posted on 18th March 2020 and information/advice may change after this time. Please follow government guidance.

 Wow – we have been overwhelmed by the call-out to volunteers and have now had to temporarily pause recruitment while we induct as many of you who have already applied as we can.
 Thank you so much.
 Here is a link to where to look if you are interested in volunteering at another organisation.

 Make a donation

 FareShare Sussex relies on donations to keep our doors open.
 If you are unable to volunteer but would like to help, please consider making a donation.
 Setting up a regular donation of just £5 enables us to deliver enough food for 25 meals and prevents 10.5 kg of food from going to waste.
 The easiest way to donate is via JustGiving.
+Or for a one-off payment of £5 text GIVEFOOD to 70450.
 Thank you so much!

 Keep donating food

 You’ve all probably seen the food collection baskets in supermarkets and dotted around the community – your donations of non-perishable items are essential in ensuring our charity members have a regular supply of store-cupboard items alongside the surplus food we receive from the food industry.
 Since the outbreak, as people stock-pile for themselves, those who are reliant on our support are missing out.
 When you do your shopping, please consider buying an extra tin or two for your local food bank.